NEUDitao/SoftwareDevF19-PreCodeSwap/Tsuro/README.md

     - Within Common are the src/, test/, out/, and lib/ directories.

+      - metainfs/ contains metadata for building JARs.
+It can be ignored

       - junit-platform-console-standalone-1.5.2/jar is a Java executable from JUnit that runs JUnit tests in the command line.
 See the test section for more details.

       - test/ contains all of the Unit Tests for the TsuroBoard implementation.
 Package structure mimics src/'s